christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).
 -   Sar root:  Sar is the Scythian word for "king".
 Sarpa in Sanskrit means "serpent".
 Sarmatian, Akkadian Sarrum (which becomes Persian Xšaya-/Xšayathiya), Hurrian Šarri, Sargon, Sarlagab, Serapis (Sar-Apis = "Serpent Bull"), Zarathustra (Sar + Ustra = "serpent-lord"), Saraswati (Hindi goddes of knowledge), Saracen (Roman designation for Middle Eastern peoples), Šaruma (Mitanni deity), Saragurs (Scythian tribe in China), Caesar, Asar (Osiris), Tsar (Slavic monarch), Sargon of Akkad, feminine Sarai (or "Sarah" meaning "princess" (Genesis 17:15)), etc. Sar means king, or serpent king, across the empires that the Scythians used to rule over.
--   Vespasian: Vas/Bas was the royal abbreviation for the Greek word Basilius which = King, and Pas means "all" as in Pan.
-"Vespasian" = "King of All", or "King of Everything" which is a claim to the title "King of Kings").
+-   Vespasian: Vas/Bas was the royal abbreviation for the Greek word Basilius which = King, and Pasis means "all" in Greek as in Pan.
+"Vespasian" = "King of All", or "King of Everything" which is a claim to the title "King of Kings".
 Another option: Vas/Bas = King, and Pasian = Pisonian (a member of the key conspiratorial Piso family).
 King Piso.

 **3 The Sarmatian Dragon Cult**